11 Oct WILD CAMPING IN FRANCE. Enjoy your trip into the wilds

 Let’s see some differences between wild camping and bivouac, as bivouac is more largely supported and allowed.

-Clearly wild camping and bivouac are different, and bivouac can’t be done with a van!
+Clearly wild camping and bivouac are different, and you can’t do bivaouc with a van!

-In reality, for what I have seen with my own eyes in the Pyrenees mountains, wild camping is largely practiced, but with the rules of bivaouc.
+In real life, for what I have seen with my own eyes, especially in the Pyrenees mountains, wild camping is largely practiced, but with the rules of bivaouc.

 How is that?